 #6.
 Downtown Geneva

 For those who love to be surrounded by hustle and bustle, Downtown Geneva is a treasure trove of places to settle down and enjoy your book.
-If you crave the energy and artsy vibe of a café or bookshop visit locations like the Finger Lakes Gift & Lounge or the second floor of Stomping Grounds.
+If you crave the energy and artsy vibe of a café or bookshop visit a location like Monaco's Coffee or the second floor of Stomping Grounds.
 If you want to be outside, Seneca Lake State Park is only a short walk away and has great benches along the waterfront.
 Or bring a blanket and spread out under a tree.

 #7.
 At a local brewpub

 When the weather outside is frightful, a brewpub is so delightful.
 Order a pint of Finger Lakes beer or hard cider and pull up a chair at the community table at Lake Drum Brewing in Geneva, and take in a chapter or two.
 Forgot a book?
 No problem.
 As you can see, Lake Drum has its own in-house "library."

 Nature-lovers will want to take their books and hike into the Hemlock-Canadice State Forest.
 There are 14 miles of marked hiking trails, where you're bound to find a sweet spot to spread out a blanket and enjoy a book on the soft forest floor.
 The quiet is only broken by singing birds, scurrying animals and breezes that dance through the tree leaves.

 #9.
 Village Square, Bloomfield

 Enjoy reading your book in a park-like setting that resembles a New England-style village green.
 You can take your lawn chair and relax under a tree or sit in the gazebo.
 Surrounded by the Historical Society and historic churches, you might as well bring along a historical novel to this quiet place to complement the setting.

 #10.
 At one of Ontario County's wonderful public libraries